liujiahao-1215/Davidson-learning/README.md

 ### Note:
-The Davidson method is suitable for **diagonal-dominant symmetric matrices**, that are quite common in certain scientific problems like [electronic structure](https://en.wikipedia.org/wiki/Electronic_structure).
-The Davidson method could be not practical for other kinds of symmetric matrices.
+The Davidson method is suitable for **diagonal-dominant hermitian matrices**, that are quite common in certain scientific problems like [electronic structure](https://en.wikipedia.org/wiki/Electronic_structure).
+The Davidson method could be not practical for other kinds of hermitian matrices.

 Usage
 -----